Did You Know That Silk Fiber Can Be Used for More Than Making Silk Fabric?

 - The fourth ingredient is your creativity!
 Bring dollops of it.

-For embroidery you thread the fibre into a needle and work on a fabric.
-For needle felting you place the fibre on the fabric and stab along the fibre repeatedly with a special needle.
-This movement meshes the fibre and the fabric.
+For embroidery you thread the fiber into a needle and work on a fabric.
+For needle felting you place the fiber on the fabric and stab along the fiber repeatedly with a special needle.
+This movement meshes the fiber and the fabric.

 Try experimenting with the different silk fabric to needle felt on and try different fibres too.
 The results will amaze you.
 Here is an idea – Take a fabric cuff (that you wear around your wrist) and needle felt a design with silk fibre.
 It will be a fashion statement.
 Or you can needle felt a shape like a heart and tack it on to your dress.